 *

 Recent online discourse makes the world feel increasingly individualistic, isolated in its expression.
-Conscientiousness is declining; Weβre disenchanted by our machines; itβs a deeply lonely world.
+Conscientiousness is declining; We’re disenchanted by our machines; it’s a deeply lonely world.
 You are wholly responsible for your rise to success and your worst mistakes.

 All this is true!
-Self engineered agency is realer than I can even hope to articulate.
-But we canβt discount the infrastructure of loving grace from both strangers and friends on the very small human scale.
+Self engineered agency is more real than I can even hope to articulate.
+But we can’t discount the infrastructure of loving grace from both strangers and friends on the very small human scale.
 Much less is written about the opportunities others extend to us as markers of good faith and good will.
 The agency others sharpen and polish within us that imbue courage and hope.
-If I could, thought I canβt, simplify one of the most important qualities of love, itβs that: we make each other more brave.

 The more I age the more I find that we can live only with beings who liberate us, who love us with an affection as light to carry as strong to experience.
-Life today is too hard, too bitter, too weakening, for us to suffer more new servitudes coming from those we love [β¦].
-Itβs as this that I am your friend, I love your happiness, your freedom.
+Life today is too hard, too bitter, too weakening, for us to suffer more new servitudes coming from those we love […].
+It’s as this that I am your friend, I love your happiness, your freedom.

 I feel this all the time.
 My friends liberate me, most often from my own self imposed limitations and fears.
 With the right interlocuters, every conversation is emergent: you start somewhere completely different on the map and arrive somewhere new.